 In addition to my private practice I work in the medical office of a Physiatrist, doctor of pain management and rehab, with clients with acute or chronic pain caused by workplace and accident injuries.
 I also have experience working in a Chiropractic office.

 Training: Myofascial Release, Trigger Point therapy, Neuromuscular Therapy, ScarWork, TMJD Therapy, Cupping, Kinesiology, Chronic Pain, Sports Massage, Deep Massage, Structural Relief Therapy, Oncology Massage, and workplace and accident injury treatment.

 Member of AMTA (American Massage Therapy Association)

 Maine Sports Massage Team, past member (AMTA Maine Chapter)

 Background: An early interest in Physics led me to a degree and career in Mechanical Engineering.
-In addition, I’ve also worked as a full-time Mom, a GIS Specialist, a Substitute Teacher, an Ed Tech for students with Special Needs, and a Reiki Teacher and Practitioner.
+In addition, I’ve also worked as a full-time Mom, a GIS Specialist, in K-12 education with students with Special Needs, and a Reiki Teacher and Practitioner.
 These varied experiences, as well as having previously had debilitating back pain, have all contributed to my interest in Anatomy and Physiology and passion for Therapeutic Massage, Shiatsu, Reiki and other fascinating and effective modalities.

 I grew up in Waterville, Maine and attended the University of Maine in Orono, Purdue University in Indiana, and the Downeast School of Massage in Waldoboro, Maine.
 I have six children and live in Yarmouth.
-I enjoy hiking, biking, kayaking, reading, the lake and ocean, movies, music, good food, and spending time with family and friends.
+I enjoy hiking, biking, kayaking, reading, lakes and the ocean, movies, music, good food, and spending time with family and friends.